D

 CLI is live with all five commands: init, collect, validate, scan, and serve.

-MCP v1 is live as a stdio server with two tools.
+MCP v1 is live as a stdio server with three tools.

-MCP exposes exactly two tools: validate_inputs and scan_compliance.
+MCP exposes three tools: compare_live_ui_to_figma, validate_inputs, and scan_compliance.

 Playwright collection & HTML reports are CLI-only - not part of the MCP surface in v1.